BitBagCommerce/ShopwareInPostPlugin/README.md

 This plugin allows customers to choose InPost parcel lockers during the checkout process and pick up their orders wherever they want.

 ## We are here to help
 This **open-source plugin was developed to help the Shopware community** and make InPost shipments method available to any Shopware store.
-If you have any additional questions, would like help with installing or configuring the plugin or need any assistance with your Shopware project - let us know!
+If you have any additional questions, would like help with installing or configuring the plugin, or need any assistance with your Shopware project - let us know!

 [![](https://bitbag.io/wp-content/uploads/2020/10/button-contact.png)](https://bitbag.io/contact-us/?utm_source=github&utm_medium=referral&utm_campaign=plugins_in_post_shopware)